 The Rural Landscape and Built Environment at the End of Antiquity: Limestone Villages of Southeastern Isauria

 At Dumbarton Oaks, I focused on two aspects of my dissertation.
-First I studied the accounts of travelers from antiquity to the twentieth century using the virtually complete collection of ancient, medieval and modern authors at the Dumbarton Oaks library.
-Secondly I worked on the new data I collected in the summers of 2003 and 2004, namely the architectural sculpture, masonry techniques, pottery and settlements.
-I studied these in comparison to similar evidence from the larger region as well as from the Eastern Mediterranean.
-In this part of my research, I made intensive use of the articles, books, dissertations etc. dealing with similar material evidence from Late Antique and Byzantine Anatolia, the Levant, Egypt, North Africa and Greece.
+First, I studied the accounts of travelers from antiquity to the twentieth century using the virtually complete collection of ancient, medieval, and modern authors at the Dumbarton Oaks Library.
+Second, I worked on the new data I collected in the summers of 2003 and 2004, namely the architectural sculpture, masonry techniques, pottery, and settlements.
+I studied these in comparison to similar evidence from the larger region as well as from the eastern Mediterranean.
+In this part of my research, I made intensive use of the articles, books, dissertations, etc., dealing with similar material evidence from late antique and Byzantine Anatolia, the Levant, Egypt, North Africa, and Greece.
 The academic year I spent at Dumbarton Oaks allowed me to contextualize my research in the wider field of Byzantine settlement and landscape archaeology.
-In other words, I investigated the significance of southeastern Isauria within broader settlement patterns and networks in the Eastern Mediterranean through the comparison of the material evidence from diverse sites and landscapes.
+In other words, I investigated the significance of southeastern Isauria within broader settlement patterns and networks in the eastern Mediterranean through the comparison of the material evidence from diverse sites and landscapes.
 My research attempted to answer to the need for new data and approaches in order to draw a more complete picture of Anatolian rural landscapes during the transition from Antiquity to the Middle Ages.